ci4rail/docs/docs/user-docs/_edge-solutions/moducop/mounting-installation/install-requirement.md

 ### Mounting Orientation
-When mounted in wall or DIN-rail assembly, the following mounting orientations are possible:
+When mounted in wall or DIN rail assembly, the following mounting orientations are possible:

 Horizontal Mounting